Headless eCommerce solutions are a great option in today’s ever-changing, multi-channel eCommerce landscape.

 This also means that you potentially have less control.
 If your CMS doesn’t allow certain integrations, then you’ll have to develop workarounds or relinquish that aspect of functionality.

 Determining if Headless eCommerce is Right for Your Business

 So, how to determine if headless is the correct move for your business?

-Generally, if you have a large team with dedicated engineers, and a compelling need to be able to rapidly update across channels, headless commerce is a good fit.
+Generally, if you have a large team with dedicated engineers, and a compelling need to be able to rapidly update across channels, headless eCommerce is a good fit.
 Of course, you’ll still need to do an in-depth review of not only your business goals, but your staffing resources.

 You should also take care to know your customer.
 Just because the typical buyer’s journey is shifting to a multi-channel approach, doesn’t necessarily mean your buyers are.
 Examine how your buyers use your existing channels, and what channels you anticipate them wanting next.
 Depending on your buyer profile, traditional commerce solutions may or may not suffice.

-In all likelihood, the need for headless commerce is only going to grow.
+In all likelihood, the need for headless eCommerce is only going to grow.
 Increased customer demand for personalization, digital communications, and self-service means that B2B businesses will need to incorporate additional buyer touchpoints sooner rather than later.

 Still not sure of what to do?
 Here are some quick-and-dirty guidelines:

 - You have sufficient in-house teams to handle the tech stacks

 - You have multiple eCommerce channels and anticipate needing more